Generating Smooth Connections in 3D Mesh Models of Brain Arteries

 Cutting a vessel at a certain point

 The task of cutting a vessel mesh at a certain point may seem trivial as we take a vector tangent to a centerline at this point and use it as a normal vector of a cutting plane.
-For a mesh containing meandering vessels with multiple branches this solution is unacceptable as there is a high probability of cutting other parts of the vessel.
-Some improvement could be using a disc instead of a plane, but we would need to determine its radius first.
-Still, there is the possibility that the neighboring parts of a vessel may get cut.
-Thankfully, in Graylight Imaging we have a common and ever growing set of programming libraries with solutions to common problems and in this case we used a tool which returns a polygon cross-section of a vessel at a certain point of its centerline.
-This slice could then be used in order to cut the mesh by looking at how these meshes collide with each other.
+This approach isn’t ideal for branching vessels.
+The plane cut likely slices through other vessel parts.
+A disc might be better, but finding the right radius is tricky.
+Even then, nearby vessel sections could still be cut.
+Thankfully, in Graylight Imaging we have a common and ever-growing set of programming libraries with solutions to common problems.
+In this case, we used a tool which returns a polygon cross-section of a vessel at a certain point of its centerline.
+Then you can use this slice to cut the mesh by looking at how these meshes collide with each other.

 Obtaining a section contour